-Figure 4.53 - VLAN > Voice VLAN > Voice VLAN Global Settings
+Figure 4.45 - VLAN > Voice VLAN > Voice VLAN Global Settings

 Voice VLAN: Select to enable or disable Voice VLAN.
 The default is Disabled.
-Other configurable parameters turn available when global state enabled.
+After you enabled Voice VLAN, you can configure the Voice VLAN Global Settings.

 VLAN ID: The ID of VLAN that you want to assign voice traffic to.
 You must first create a VLAN from the 802.1Q VLAN page before you can assign a dedicated Voice VLAN.
 The member port you configured in 802.1Q VLAN setting page will be the static member port of voice VLAN.
 To dynamically add ports into the voice VLAN, please enable the Auto Detection function